Improvisation: Film

 The director Mike Leigh uses lengthy improvisations developed over a period of weeks to build characters and story lines for his films.
 He starts with some sketch ideas of how he thinks things might develop but does not reveal all his intentions with the cast who discover their fate and act out their responses as their destinies are gradually revealed, including significant aspects of their lives which will not subsequently be shown onscreen.
 The final filming draws on dialogue and actions that have been recorded during the improvisation period.

 Writing

 Improvisational writing is an exercise that imposes limitations on a writer such as a time limit, word limit, a specific topic, or rules on what can be written.
 This forces the writer to work within stream of consciousness and write without judgment of the work they produce.
 This technique is used for a variety of reasons, such as to bypass writer's block, improve creativity, strengthen one's writing instinct and enhance one's flexibility in writing.

 Some improvisational writing is collaborative, focusing on an almost dadaist form of collaborative fiction.
 This can take a variety of forms, from as basic as passing a notebook around a circle of writers with each writing a sentence, to coded environments that focus on collaborative novel-writing, like OtherSpace.

-Improvised weapons

-Improvised weapons are often used by guerrillas, insurgents and criminals as conventional weapons may be unavailable.
-Such weapons vary in sophistication from simple sharpened sticks, to petrol bombs and homemade napalm, to improvised explosive devices and makeshift bomber aircraft.
-Weapons are also improvised by regular military organizations and formations as "stop-gap" measures when purpose-built equipment is either not on hand or is simply not yet available.